Shared my page

 Reality: The decision to bring Mark home and not put him into an aged care facility is still is the right one I believe.
 Is it hard?
 Shit yeah!
 Is it an emotional roller coaster?
 Absolutely!
 Did it mean we were together as a family unit?
 Yes!

-So when you see me out and about remember this is my recharge time so I can be there and be strong for the two most important people in my life - Sam and Mark.
+So when you see me "out and about" remember this is my recharge time.
+But in reality I would probably like to be a home sipping a coffee on my deck.
+But I know I need support workers & times out so I can be there and be strong for the two most important people in my life - Sam and Mark.

 Well I think the simple answer most of you know.
 I do it for Mark, my fabulous husband.
 He's put up with me for nearly 21 years.

 Why does Mark have these strokes?
 The doctors aren't 100% sure but they think the most logical reason is from radiation treatment Mark had in 1979 - some 40 years ago.